mohitudupa/SnowGlobe/README.md

                 "mode": "rw"
             }
         ],
-        "options": "-it --hostname demo"
+        "options": "-it --hostname HOSTNAME"
     },
     "start": "",
     "execs": [
         {
-            "name": "shell",
+            "name": "EXEC-NAME",
-            "command": "bash",
+            "command": "EXEC_COMMAND",
             "options": "-it"
-        },
-        {
-            "name": "echo",
-            "command": "echo 'Hello World'",
-            "options": "-it"
         }
     ]
 }
 ```
 ---
-Setup an environment
+## Setup an environment
 > This command will setup a new docker environment on snowglobe

 Command:
 ```
-$ snowglobe setup <name> -f <config_file>
+$ snowglobe setup <environment_name> -f <config_file>
 ```

 Example:
 > In this example we will setup an nginx dev environment called webapp.
-We will use the demo config as a template to
+You can use the template command to help create
-create our nginx environment.
+this nginx environment.
 Create a file webapp.json and enter the following config in it.
-Note that we are nit using
+Note that we are not using any
-any shared volumes in this example.
+shared volumes in this example.
 ```
 {
     "image": "nginx:latest",